Special-Needs Speakers for Conferences & Workshops

 Shut Up About Your Perfect Kid.

-Our topics cover all special-needs, including Early Intervention, Mental Health, School and Bullying Issues, Autism, Down Syndrome, Transition-to Adult challenges and much more.
+Our topics cover all special-needs, including Early Intervention, Mental Health, School, Bullying, Autism, Down Syndrome, Transition-to Adult challenges and much more.

 Workshop 1: Shut Up About Your Perfect Kid!
 The Movement of Imperfection

 Primary Audience: Parents of Special Children This humorous and heartwarming 90-minute workshop for special-needs audiences is based on the best-selling book, Shut Up About Your Perfect Kid!
 A Survival Guide for Ordinary Parents of Special Children.
 Using hilarious anecdotes and fun exercises (no Spandex required), the sisters will show attendees how to let go of the expectations they have for their special-needs children and love the reality.

 Workshop 2: Transition…Cleared for Takeoff – Mom Get off the Runway!